Retrotink/CHIP/Firmware/readme.md

-# Firmware Files<br>
+# C.H.I.P.
+Firmware Files<br>
 <br>
-This is the location for the Parallax Propeller Firmware Files
+This is the location for the firmware files for the Parallax Propeller microcontroller